opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 ## Moving Forward

 The joint team is hard at work continuing to further develop the Operator and add even more powerful capabilities.
-If you want to test the Operator and contribute feedback, or contribute to the development of the Operator, check out the github repo [here](https://github.com/Opster/opensearch-k8s-operator).
+In the meantime, we welcome anyone who would like to [test the Operator](https://github.com/Opster/opensearch-k8s-operator/blob/main/README.md#getting-started) and contribute [feedback](https://github.com/Opster/opensearch-k8s-operator/issues/new), or contribute to the [development](https://github.com/Opster/opensearch-k8s-operator/blob/main/docs/designs/dev-plan.md) of the Operator.
-If you have any questions or need help, reach out to the team at operator@opster.com.
+If there are more features you'd like to see or contribute, please feel free to create an [issue](https://github.com/Opster/opensearch-k8s-operator/issues/new).

 ## About Opster
 [Opster's](https://opster.com/) products and services optimize the performance of Elasticsearch and OpenSearch deployments, improve stability and reduce hardware costs.